Is Fan Fiction Even Legal? Should I Finally Publish My Star Wars Novella?

 - "The Green Stone" (This wasn't fan fiction, but it might as well have been; the story is about two friends who travel across the world to keep a magical object out of the hands of evildoers.
 My apologies to Mr. Tolkien and his estate.)

-- "Take Me With You" (A romance novel that climaxes [not that kind of romance novel] with a MURDER scene where a jilted ex-lover strangles the protagonist with twine in the closet at a graduation party!?
-Yikes.)
+- "Take Me With You" (A romance novel that climaxes [not that kind of romance novel] with a MURDER scene in which a jilted ex-lover strangles the protagonist with twine in the closet at a graduation party...)

 Out of everything I wrote, "Anakin's Quest" was my favorite.
-It's no surprise that this story flowed the fastest from brain to paper; it's a phenomenon that happens for writers around the world every day.
-Unburdened by the pressure to create complex characters and worlds to captivate their readers, authors are free to focus exclusively on (arguably) the most fun aspect of writing: the story itself.
+It's no surprise that this story flowed the fastest from brain to paper.
+Unburdened by the pressure to create my own complex characters and worlds to captivate readers, I was free to focus on the story alone.

 Of course I'm talking about fan fiction.

-We love fan fic, but much like rec marijuana, just because you love something doesn't make it legal.
-Whoops, did I just say that?
-[Disclaimer: my views do not necessarily reflect the views of Vocal.]
-If fan fiction is illegal, you ask, how can it exist in droves on the internet?
+We love fan fic, but just because you love something doesn't necessarily make it legal.
+Well, if fan fiction is illegal, how can it exist in droves on the internet?
 Sure, there's a lot of illegal stuff online, but fan fic isn't buried on the Dark Web.
 It's right there in the open.
-Literally one of the platforms is called fanfiction.net.
+One of the biggest fan fiction platforms is literally called fanfiction.net.
 How is that okay?
 After all, it doesn't take a deep understanding of copyright law to realize that using someone's intellectual property to tell widely varying and often extraordinarily compromising stories might be... well, unethical at best, right?

 So what's the deal with fan fic?